aws-samples/aws-glue-streaming-ingestion-from-kafka-to-apache-iceberg/msk-to-iceberg/README.md

 9. Make sure the glue job to access the Iceberg table in the Glue Catalog database

-   Wec can get permissions by running the following command:
+   We can get permissions by running the following command:
    <pre>
    (.venv) $ aws lakeformation list-permissions | jq -r '.PrincipalResourcePermissions[] | select(.Principal.DataLakePrincipalIdentifier | endswith(":role/GlueStreamingJobRole-MSK2Iceberg"))'
    </pre>